caidongyun/seccheck/readme_64-bit_Windows.txt

 ----------------------

 Visual Studio 2010 and later:
-Just open cppcheck.sln, choose "x64" as platform and compile.
+Just open seccheck.sln, choose "x64" as platform and compile.

 GUI